Aurel-C/chrismas-balls-gan/README.md

-# DCGAN for Christmas balls
+# Variations of DCGAN for Christmas balls
-The implementation is in pytorch and tensorflow.
+There are two implementations in pytorch and tensorflow but they do not represent the same model.